raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

+---
-#### Current volunteers, sponsors, or venue staff asked to recruit others
+title: Current volunteers, sponsors, or venue staff asked to recruit others
+---

 Others involved in or connected to the club could reach out to people they know who might be interested in volunteering.